Getting Married In Ireland - Irish Wedding Guide

 Wedding suppliers around the country usually accept all major credit cards and electronic fund transfers, so it’s not too complicated to sort out the payment from overseas.
 However, again in the more rural areas, it’s best to check first what payment methods suppliers will accept.

 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in India we strongly advise you to contact the Indian embassy in your home country or your country's embassy in India to obtain up-to-date legal requirements.|

-Getting married in Ireland has become less complicated for non-residents in recent years, however there are still legal requirements leading up to the wedding that need to be met.
-You should also note that it can be difficult to find a priest who would be willing to marry you in a church, compared to the relatively simple procedure of organising a marriage celebrant in another venue.
+Getting married in Ireland has become less complicated for non-residents in recent years; however, there are still legal requirements leading up to the wedding that you must meet.
+You should also note that it can be difficult to find a priest who would be willing to marry you in a church, compared to the relatively simple procedure of organizing a marriage celebrant in another venue.
 However, there are ways around this and individual couples would need to discuss their situation with the parish priest of their choice if they would like to marry in a church.

 In order to legally marry in Ireland, both the bride and groom must give three months’ notice of their intention to marry by making an appointment with the Registrar’s Office and attending an appointment together.
 You need to bring with you:

 - Original full birth certificate with an Apostille Stamp from the Embassy of the origin or a letter from the Embassy confirming the authenticity of the certificate (some countries are exempt from this).